jsather/harvester-python/README.md

 * `testing`: utilities and scripts for evaluating the learned agent and detector's performance.

 ## Usage
-Train the agent by running `train.py` from the main directory:
+Train the agent by running `train.py`:
 ```
 cd ~/git/harvester-python
 python train.py